jbx-protocol/juice-docs/docs/user/project.md

 #### Owner token minting

-If this is enabled, you (the project owner) can issue tokens on demand.
+If this is enabled, you (the project owner) can mint tokens on demand.

 *How to choose:* This will appear risky to supporters, so keep this off unless you're completely sure you need to enable it.